-- 1. Touch an unpainted metal part of your computer (the back is usually unpainted) to discharge static electricity.
-Static can damage your modem. - 2.
-Take the modem out of its plastic bag.
+Touch an unpainted metal part of your computer (the back is usually unpainted) to discharge static electricity.
+Static can damage your modem.

-3. Find the jumper shunts (small black plastic pieces) on the COM port and IRQ jumper pins on your modem.
+- 2. Take the modem out of its plastic bag. - 3.
+Find the jumper shunts (small black plastic pieces) on the COM port and IRQ jumper pins on your modem.
 They should be in roughly the area indicated in the following illustration.

 When doing a "Plug and Play" installation, the jumper shunts should be placed so that they are hanging from single jumper pins rather than on pairs of pins.
-Your modem's jumper shunts should already be in this Plug and Play configuration.
-If they are not, move them so they are hanging as in the following diagram.
+Move your jumper shunts so they are hanging as in the following diagram.

-NOTE: If you need to move the shunts, grasp them with a tweezers or a needle-nosed pliers.
-DO NOT grasp too firmly, however, or you may crush the shunts.
-If a shunt seems stuck, try gently rocking it back and forth as you lift.
+NOTE: If you need to move the jumper shunts, grasp them with a tweezers or a needle-nosed pliers.
+DO NOT grasp too firmly, however, or you may crush the jumper shunts.
+If a jumper shunt seems stuck, try gently rocking it back and forth as you lift.